My name is Zachary Greenlee.

 “Who knows?
 And it sucks that it happened at Christmas, too.”

-The swooshing of the automatic doors told me that we’d entered the hospital emergency area, and I hoped with all of my might that I would be taken into a treatment room and examined by a real doctor, one who would proceed to tell the ambulance personnel that they’d made a grave (pardon the pun) mistake in pronouncing my death because I was, indeed, still very much alive.
+The swooshing of the automatic doors told me we’d entered the hospital emergency area, and I hoped with all of my might that I would be taken into a treatment room and examined by a real doctor, one who would tell the ambulance personnel that they’d made a grave (pardon the pun) mistake in pronouncing my death because I was still very much alive.
 All I needed was a competent soul to prove it.

 “Got a code here,” the paramedic said.